Alaska's Fiddling Poet

 His twelve CDs of old-time Appalachian-style string-band music include two for children.

-His twenty books consist of sixteen full-length poetry collections, a memoir about his life as a touring artist, a volume of
+His twenty-four books consist of seventeen full-length poetry collections, a memoir about his life as a touring artist,

 As a performer, he's played from the Kennedy Center Millennium Stage to the Woodford Folk Festival (Queensland, Australia),